tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 </figcaption>

-Applications can be locally served with this command after running the build
-+ Jekyll command that puts the output to the `out` building directory.
+Applications can be locally served with this command after running the build plus Jekyll command that puts the output to the `out` building directory.